-Each applicant will be given an 'effective date', this is the date their application was received.
-Should they move up or down a band, their effective date will start on the date that they move into that band.
+Each applicant will be given an 'effective date', this is the date their application was at which all of the supporting documentation is received by the Council.
+Should their band then change, and they are placed into Band A, B or H, their effective date will start on the date that they move into that band.
 Applicants who qualify for band C but do not fulfil one of the community contribution categories (working, training or volunteering) will be given less priority than applicants who demonstrate a community contribution and will be placed in band D.